 The play takes audiences nineteen years after Deathly Hallows, when the sorting hat places Albus Severus, Harry’s son, in Slytherin House.
 Here, he befriends Scorpius Malfoy, Draco Malfoy’s son.
 The relationship between Albus and Harry faces many struggles as they both feel dissatisfied with each other’s behaviour.

-Today, you can still get tickets to Harry Potter and the Cursed Child at the West End Theatre in London, and you can also book your tickets online in advance.
+Today, you can still get tickets to Harry Potter and the Cursed Child at the West End Theatre in London and book your tickets online in advance.
 The production at West End allows you to see the play over two parts, with a 20-minute interval between each part.

 Ride the Jacobite Steam Train: the Hogwarts Train

-Although only witches and wizards are allowed to ride the Hogwarts Express in the series, everyone can ride the real train used in the films—the Jacobite Steam Train.
+Although only witches and wizards can ride the Hogwarts Express in the series, everyone can ride the real train used in the films—the Jacobite Steam Train.

 You can enjoy the fascinating views of the Scottish countryside between Fort William and Mallaig while riding on the iconic locomotive.
-The Glenfinnan Viaduct, which the train crosses during its journey, was featured in the films extensively and is as striking in reality as it is on the silver screen.
+The Glenfinnan Viaduct, which the train crosses during its journey, was featured extensively in the films and is as striking in reality as on the silver screen.

 Harry Potter Filming Locations Potterheads Will Enjoy